Introduction

 -

-- Test First: Always test your chosen natural solution on a small, inconspicuous area of the window to ensure it doesn’t cause damage or discoloration.
+- Test First: Always test your cleaning solution on a small, inconspicuous area to ensure it won’t damage or discolor the glass.

-- Microfiber Cloths: Use microfiber cloths for the final cleaning and drying.
-They are excellent for preventing streaks and ensuring a spotless finish.
+- Microfiber Cloths: Use microfiber cloths for final cleaning and drying to prevent streaks and achieve a spotless finish.

 -